kaiyikang/mini-tomcat/README.md

 When you choose to proceed, the stairwell (`FilterChainImpl`) automatically takes you to the next floor in the sequence (`filters[current].doFilter(...)`).
 This process repeats until you've passed all the floors and finally arrive at your destination on the ground floor: the `servlet.service(...)` method.

+## HttpSession

+- Create a only session ID for customer first request
+- Store the ID in the Cookie which is called `JSESSIONID`
+- Create HttpSession and like to ID
+- Load `JSESSIONID` Cookie to get ID and find `HttpSession` object

 ## Milestone

 1. SimpleHttpServer done